Stay Ahead of the Curve: Expert Guidance on Suspension and Debarment Legal Services

 What is Debarment of Government Contractors or Employees?

-Debarment serves as a penalty and a means of protecting the government’s interests by ensuring that contractors with a history of wrongdoing or non-compliance are not awarded future contracts.
+Being debarred from government contracts should not be a penalty or retaliation to a contractor or emplee.
+Instead, it should be a means of protecting the government’s interests by ensuring that contractors with a history of wrongdoing or non-compliance are not awarded future contracts.
 The primary purpose of debarment is to maintain the integrity of the government contracting process and safeguard taxpayer funds.

 When a contractor is debarred, they are temporarily or permanently prohibited from bidding on or being awarded government contracts, subcontracts, grants, loans, or other federal assistance.
 This exclusion applies to all government agencies and may extend to affiliated companies or individuals associated with the debarred contractor.